Mkv47/To_Do_List/README.md

 - Add, edit, and delete tasks
 - Mark tasks as completed
 - Persistent storage using browser localStorage
 - Responsive design for desktop and mobile

+## Backend Support

+This project includes backend functionality to handle data storage and user management.
+However, since GitHub Pages serves only static sites, the backend won't run here.

+To fully utilize backend features, deploy the backend on a server or use a local development environment.

 ## Demo